 - Within the week, demand for banknotes typically increases ahead of the weekend, when a large amount of cash transactions take place, and decreases at the start of the week, when cash is returned by businesses.
 As banknotes enter the economy through commercial banks the increase and decrease in banknotes often takes place over the days preceding and following the weekend as commercial banks ready themselves for the outflow and inflow of notes around the weekend. - The degree to which banknote demand fluctuates within a month will often depend on how large a proportion of the country's population has access to banking facilities.
 If access to banking is near universal, and the majority of the population receive their salaries in the form of commercial bank deposits, then the intra-month variation in banknote demand may be minimal.
-However, if a large proportion of the population does not have access to banking facilities, and instead receive their salaries in cash, then the intra-month variation note demand will spike around common payment dates, before decreasing as people spend their wages and subsequently commercial banks.
+However, if a large proportion of the population does not have access to banking facilities, and instead receive their salaries in cash, then the intra-month variation may be more pronounced.
+In such a situation note demand will spike around common payment dates, before decreasing as people spend their wages and banknotes return to the central bank via business and subsequently commercial banks.